kellensd/bitcoin/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+## To Create the database
+1 - create folder mysql in: src/main/docker/mysql
+2 - in src/main/docker run command docker-compose up
+3 - in docker desktop run script.sql in mysql cli, or open dbeaver to create database e run create tables of script.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: